A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Experiments

-{\bf Greedy Segmentation.} Many nodes are aligned to tokens with the copy mechanism.
-We could force the unaligned nodes to join its neighbors .
+{\bf Greedy Segmentation} \quad We provide a greedy strategy for segmentation that serves as a deterministic baseline.
+Many nodes are aligned to tokens with the copy mechanism.
+We could force the unaligned nodes to join its neighbors.
 This is very similar to the forced alignment of unaligned nodes used in the transition parser of \newcite{Naseem2019RewardingST}.
-We traversal the AMR graph the same way as we do when we produce the masking (Section~\ref{sec:mask}).
-During the traversal, we greedily combine subgraphs until one of the constraints are violated: (1) the combined subgraph will have more than 4 nodes; (2) the combined subgraph will have more than 2 copy-able nodes.
-We present the algorithm recursively (see Algorithm~\ref{alg:heu}).

-Variable $\mathbf{z}_i $ indicates whether node $i$ is copy-able and $T=4$ represent the maximum subgraph size; $n$ denotes the current subgraph size; $z$ indicates whether the current subgraph contain a copy-able node; $k$ is the last node in the current subgraph, which is used to generate to future nodes in a subgraph.
-The condition $n+n'\leq T \land z'+z\leq 1$ determines whether we combine the current subgraph rooted at node $i$ and the subgraph rooted at node $j$.
-Running the algorithm on a AMR graph and the root index will get us the entire segmentation.
-This greedy methods do not require any expert knowledge about AMR, so this should serve as a baseline.

-{\bf Rule-based Segmentation} We also consider a hand-crafted segmentation system of \newcite{Lyu2018AMRPA}, or more specifically its reimplementation by \newcite{Zhang2019AMRPA}.
-The internal ordering of nodes within a subgraph, needed for autoregressive modeling, is chosen to be similar to the greedy segmentation strategy.\footnote{We experimented with several potential orderings and observed minor variations in scores; we selected the best one.} As the rules were developed for AMR 2.0, we do not expect our learning-based method to beat this rule-based segmentation strategy, at least on AMR 2.0.
+Again, the segmentation can be incorporated into our latent-generation-order framework by enforcing $\mathbf{S}$ and inducing $\mathbf{A}$.
+See Appendix~\ref{append:greedy} for extra details about the strategy.